hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 2. Execute “kubectl apply -f df-s3-springboot-k3s-demo.yaml”.
 If required, you can specify the namespace option.

-3. Check the pod creation status by using command “kubectl get pods -l app=df-s3-springboot-k3s-demo -o wide”
+3. Check the pod creation status by using the command “kubectl get pods -l app=df-s3-springboot-k3s-demo -o wide”

-4. Verify if the services are properly deployed by using command “kubectl get service df-s3-springboot-k3s-demo-service”
+4. Verify if the services are properly deployed by using the command “kubectl get service df-s3-springboot-k3s-demo-service”

 **Accessing the Swagger UI from the pod**